szakharov7723/FinalTradeETL/README.md

 ### Cosmos DB (NoSQL)
   1) BCHSentimentDatabase --contains 2 containers one for RSS data and another for Reddit data
-    b) RSS data for news analysis is parsed every day and loaded to RSSparsedBCHnews table you can view data collection script here https://github.com/szakharov7723/Googlenews_RSS_parser
+    a) RSS data for news analysis is parsed every day and loaded to RSSparsedBCHnews table you can view data collection script here https://github.com/szakharov7723/Googlenews_RSS_parser
-    c) Reddit data for community perception is parsed and loaded to APIparsedBCHreddit every day you can view data collection script here https://github.com/szakharov7723/Reddit_parser plese note currently PushshiftAPI is under development, so the results are unstable.
+    b) Reddit data for community perception is parsed and loaded to APIparsedBCHreddit every day you can view data collection script here https://github.com/szakharov7723/Reddit_parser plese note currently PushshiftAPI is under development, so the results are unstable.
 For this document we will assume the data still comes in.
   2) BCHrealtimePrice -- contains 1 container for real time price tick it triggers every 5 minutes to collect data almost real time.
 While in our curent project we won't analyze data by minutes this data can be used for various data science tasks to create real-time prediction models.
 You can view data collection script here https://github.com/szakharov7723/Bitcoin_cash-price-tick